shack1234/My-gallery/README.md

 ## Description

 ---
-A python project that allows a user to write a pitch in one minute time to impress someone
+A python project that allows a user to search photos by location, category and be able to see the photo details

 ## Created by
 Shadrack Anayo